Financial core: SAG-AFTRA

-While the income from the nonunion commercials is nominal at best, some FiCore performers leverage their underpaid performance to sell their own TV commercial workshops and classes to newcomers using some form of "you've seen me on TV" as a marketing tool.

-But more established actors tend to hold the union for fair wages and union protections.
-Some are outspoken about the benefits of union work including actor Jon Hamm, who himself works in union commercials and recently reached out a message of solidarity, saying, "We will stand up and fight for a living wage for our union sisters and brothers working the commercial contract."

-Because nonunion spots offer less money, talent agents generally double the commission they collect from the actor's paycheck.
-SAG-AFTRA limits agent commissions to 10% and prohibits talent agents from charging addition fees.

-The compensation breakdown in nonunion work in California also heavily favors the agent's wallet leaving little income for the actor.
-In most cases the advertiser offers agents a 20% fee upfront.
-Following that 20% up-front fee the performer pays another 20% from their paycheck.
-Known in the industry as "double-dipping," the amount budgeted by the advertiser for a specific performer is split in a way that gives the agent 40% of the gross.

-Some nonunion performers have pushed back against double dipping talent agents filing charges with the California Department of Industrial Relations where the 40% commission has been found to be a violation of California Labor Code.
+Some non-union performers have pushed back against double-dipping talent agents, filing charges with the California Department of Industrial Relations where the 40% commission has been found to be a violation of California Labor Code.
 Since Labor Code limits agent commissions to 20%, some actors filing charges have received restitution and monetary penalties from offending talent agents.
-In the nonunion arena, however, FiCore performers don't have access to the union's contract enforcement or the union's legal team meaning all attorney costs and legal fees are their own responsibility.
-Whatever the reason, few FiCore and nonunion actors protest the often illegal 40% commissions.
+In the nonunion arena, however, ficore performers do not have access to the union's contract enforcement or the union's legal team, meaning all attorney costs and legal fees are their own responsibility.
+Whatever the reason, few ficore and non-union actors protest the often illegal 40% commissions.

 With these downsides for performers, most professional performers stick with the union for fair wages, benefits, and protections that go with it.
-In fact, as of 2020 only 1.56% of performers affiliated with SAG-AFTRA elected FiCore status.
+As of SAG-AFTRA's 2023 filing with the Office of Labor Management, the union's active membership was 175,747.
+At that time, 4,802 performers had opted out of the union through ficore status.
+Combining those two figures adds up to a total number of performers affiliated with SAG-AFTRA at 180,549.
+Of workers affiliated with SAG-AFTRA, 2.65% of the total have elected ficore status.

 In recent years, SAG-AFTRA has stepped up its educational campaign to share the upside of union work and the pitfalls of working in commercials without union protections.
-Part of the educational outreach was the launch of the Ads Go Union campaign that visits improv comedy houses and nonunion commercial sets.
+Part of the educational outreach was the launch of the Ads Go Union campaign that visits improv comedy houses and non-union commercial sets.